 When you think of farming, the image of a farmer in a remote village, working everyday under the sun, with basic farming tools comes to mind.
 Such image hardly inspires confidence in farming.
 Well, all of that is beginning to change.

 I journeyed to Ijebu-Ode, a small commercial town South-West of Nigeria, one wet afternoon.
 There, I met a young man named Femi.
-He took me to his farm — a sea of green vegetation which flows spectacularly towards the horizon.
+He took me to his farm, it was a sea of green vegetation which flowed spectacularly towards the horizon.

 “This (pointing to a particular portion of it) is a 10-hectare farmland belonging to one Mr Daniel who is based in the UK”, Femi tells me, “He is a chartered accountant and one of my biggest clients.”

 Femi is into the business of managing farmlands for his numerous clients; from acquiring the lands to planting, harvesting and then sales.
 “I have been in this business for over 2 years.
 I also grew up in a family that cherishes farming a lot,” he remarks.

 Majority of Femi’s clients are white collar workers.
 Their knowledge of farming is between little and average, so they rely on the experience of Femi and a WhatsApp group he created to receive updates about their farmlands.

 WhatsApp groups no doubt are increasing in popularity, as people use them for different purposes.
 For Femi, this is the perfect avenue to keep in regular touch with his clients.
 However, using WhatsApp to manage an agro project has its challenges.

 Ade, one of Femi’s clients, laments about the pain of waiting days on Femi to upload pictures of farm progress on the group.
 “Sometimes he simply doesn’t give us any and that is our major grouse with him,” he tells me.

 “Farming itself is big work; professional farm management is harder,” Ade admits.
 I couldn’t agree more with him.